-I feel that it is a right of every blogger to monetize their blog.
+I feel that it is the right of every blogger to monetize their blog.
 Why share information for free when you can make money out of it?
 Share everything on your blog and at the same time try to monetize it to some extent.
 I don’t mean to suggest that you should do extensive monetization of your content, but try to do something at the least.
 For example, you can promote the products you actually use in your everyday life.
 I see many fashion bloggers who mention the products used in the images below their blog post but they do not link back to the products.
 This place where an affiliate link can be used is going waste.
 Most of the products you buy online are available on Amazon and once you have signed up for Amazon Associates (their own version of affiliate program), you can generate unique affiliate links with your tracking ID.
 Whenever someone clicks through your affiliate links and makes a purchase, you will be credited for it and the commission will be paid once you reach a certain threshold or withheld period.
 Now, that’s easy money.

 A word of advice here – though it’s quite easy to make money from affiliate marketing programs, do some research on the internet before you apply to any affiliate networks and companies.
 Some companies don’t pay on time or the minimum payment threshold is set very high.
 So, don’t get scammed.
 Now as a fellow blogger, here are a few things you need to know about affiliate marketing basics.

 As a blogger, the easiest way to earn money online is by adding an affiliate marketing business to your blog.
 Though you can make money from affiliate marketing without a website, I highly recommend that you always have a blog where you can monitor the blog traffic, number of hits on affiliate links, analytics, and conversion.
 The best way to make money through affiliate marketing is by choosing the best affiliate programs which pay well and at the same time provides value and quality products or services to the customers.

 How to do affiliate marketing: step by step